 The sentiment is shared by some smokers themselves.
 Writing in Vice magazine, one user noted that most of the heavy smokers he knows get high on a regular basis without the stereotypical feelings of laziness or paranoia.
 But, he warns, “this isn’t always the case.”
 As time goes on, and as their habit persists, they tend to experience greater levels of social anxiety and general anxiousness after they smoke compared to when they go without.
 Some went so far as to note that long-term weed use even changed their personalities, making them less outgoing and socially engaged.

 Aside from effects on the brain and body, what else can the long-term consumption of marijuana do?
-The Clinical Psychological Science journal looked at what cannabis did to midlife economic and social status, and wrote that “regular cannabis users experienced downward social mobility and more financial problems,” like struggling with debt and cash flow, as opposed to those who did not smoke marijuana regularly.
-Frequent pot users also exhibited more antisocial behaviors on the job, like stealing money or lying in interviews to get a job; they also had trouble in their relationships, including being abusive and violent toward their partners.
+The Clinical Psychological Science journal looked at what cannabis did to midlife economic and social status, and wrote that regular cannabis users experienced downward social mobility and financial difficulties, like struggling with debt and cash flow.

 Researching the full effects of the long-term dangers of marijuana on the brain and body is difficult because cannabis is still a Schedule I drug in the United States, which places “significant restrictions” on the scientific examination and investigation that can be done with the substance.
 Nonetheless, even as the legal and political trend is to move marijuana into the mainstream, the medical community has sounded alarm bells over what years-long exposure to cannabis can do.
 While doctors were surprised at the JAMA Psychiatry study (with one saying, “You need to be willing to change your mind on these issues.”), the consensus remains clear: Unchecked, long-term marijuana smoking damages the brain’s capacity for memory and cognitive tasks, and increases the risk for the development of a number of health problems later in life.